experimentalpolitics/immigration/material/questionnaire.md

 ## Survey Flow Overview

 - Pre-treatment measures:
-  - Media usage
+  - Media usage, especially twitter
+  - Political interest / participation
   - General ideology
+  - Party identification
-  - Political Interest
+  - Political efficacy
+  - Trust in media?
   - Optional: Racial resentment and similar scales
+  - Optional: Exposure to immigrants
 - Experiment:
   - First treatment: tweet (search/assigned X source X pro/con X RT ratio)
-  - First outcome: click on link or click on next?
+    - Outcome measure: click on link or click on next?
   - Second treatment: full article (same groups as before)
+    - Outcome measure: how much time spent on article?
 - Post-treatment measures
-  - Basic immigration attitudes
+  - Attitudes towards immigration
   - Perception of migrants' contribution to economy
-  - Sociodemographics etc. (beware of post-treatment bias!)
+  - Sociodemographics etc.

 ## Pre-treatment measures

-Were you born in the United States?

-  1) Yes
-  2) No [if no, as: When did you first arrive to live in the US?]

-Are you a veteran of the U.S. armed forces?

-  1) Yes
-  2) No
+**Turnout:**
+Thinking about the 2018 midterm elections, which of the following statements best describes you?

+- I did not vote in the election this November
+- I thought about voting this time but didn't
+- I usually vote but didn't this time
+- I attempted to vote but did not or could not
+- I definitely voted in the general election on November 6, 2018

+**Ideology:**
+Thinking about politics these days, how would you describe your own political viewpoint?

+- Very liberal
+- Liberal
+- Slightly liberal
+- Moderate
+- Slightly conservative
+- Conservative
+- Very conservative
+- Not sure

+**Partisanship:**
+Generally speaking, do you think of yourself as a Republican, a Democrat, an independent, or other?

+- Republican
+- Democrat
+- Independent
+- Other

+*If other/independent is selected:*
+Do you think of yourself as CLOSER to the Republican Party or to the Democratic Party?

+- Democratic Party
+- Republican Party
+- Neither Party

+*If Republican or Democrat is selected:*
+Would you consider yourself a strong Republican/Democrat or a not very strong Republican/Democrat?

+- Strong
+- Not very strong

 In your day-to-day life, how frequently do you see Hispanic/Latino immigrants in your community?